Shielding Failures & Stroke Flashovers

 Advertisement

-There are intriguing findings, summarized in TB 633, that challenge use of the EGM in the case of tall towers.
-Over 98% of the flashes terminated normally, as in the first video frame.
-But about 2% came in from the side to terminate on a phase conductor, as in the second frame.
-Most important is that shielding failures for the UHV line were equally distributed among all three phases, rather than terminating mostly on the bottom phases.
+There are intriguing findings (summarized in TB 633) that challenge use of the EGM for tall towers.
+Over 98% of the flashes terminated normally, as in the first video frame, but about 2% came in from the side to terminate on a phase conductor, as in the second frame.
+Most important is that shielding failures for the UHV line were equally distributed among all three phases, rather than terminating mainly on the bottom phases.

 Normal lightning termination to peak UHV-dimensioned double circuit tower and corresponding measured current (original Okabe et al. DEIS 2013, cite TB633).